-The Grey-headed Flying-fox is one of the world’s largest bats with a breeding camp located on the banks of Parramatta River with part of the camp within the northern section of Parramatta Park.
-It is the only threatened animal species recorded within the Park, having been first noted by early colonists along the Parramatta River in 1798.
+The Grey-headed Flying-fox is one of the world’s largest bats with a breeding camp located on the banks of Parramatta River, with part of the camp located within the northern section of Parramatta Park.
+It is the only threatened animal species recorded within the Park, having been first noted by early colonists along Parramatta River in 1798.

-A Camp Management Plan to look at ways to protect the bats while minimising impact to the community was prepared earlier this year.
-The plan was developed alongside the Trust, Department of Planning, Industry and Environment (then Office of Environment and Heritage), Parramatta Council, Urban Growth NSW and wildlife carers.
+It is the responsibility of Parramatta Park Trust (the Trust), together with the neighbouring landowners (where the rest of the camp is located), to protect the Parramatta Park flying-fox camp.
+A Camp Management Plan was prepared in 2020 to look at ways to protect the flying foxes while minimising impact to the community.
+The plan was developed alongside the Trust, Department of Planning, Industry and Environment (then Office of Environment and Heritage), Parramatta Council, Urban Growth NSW, and wildlife carers.

-The Trust received $30,000 in grant funding from the Department of Planning, Industry and Environment to install a trial heat stress cooling system for the Parramatta North Grey-headed flying fox camp on Parramatta River.
+Parramatta Park Trust received $30,000 in grant funding from the Department of Planning, Industry and Environment’s Saving our Species program to install a canopy sprinkler system.